Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of the Tlaquepaque archway in Tlaquepaque Arts and Crafts Village in Sedona

-Tlaquepaque’s lovely grounds are as exquisite as the art contained in all of its galleries
+Tlaquepaque’s lovely grounds are as exquisite as the art in its galleries

-As the name suggests, Tlaquepaque is filled with art galleries displaying unique pieces, often celebrating Sedona’s rich culture, history, and natural beauty.
+As its Spanish name hints, Tlaquepaque is filled with art galleries displaying unique pieces, often celebrating Sedona’s rich culture, history, and natural beauty.

 Amitabha Stupa and Peace Park

-For a beautifully peaceful moment away from it all, stroll this park made specifically for peace
+For a beautiful moment away from it all, stroll this park made specifically for peace.

 A Buddha Statue near a small tower with buntings around in Sedona